Textbook Information is available through Loras College Barnes and Noble Bookstore

 Official transcript(s) from any former institution of higher learning, or record of exam credits from Advanced Placement course work, CLEP exams, DANTES exams, etc. Copy of the veteran’s VA 22-1995 Request For Change of Program or Place of Training (http://benefits.va.gov/gibill/)

-How do I get my final grades?
+How do I see my final grades?

 How do I show proof of graduation before degrees are officially approved and posted to the transcript?